tgvashworth/tgvashworth.github.io/_posts/2014-10-29-elm-native-modules.md

     $Native$Logger = Elm.Native.Logger.make(_elm);
 ```

-You can see that it assumes the module will be there at runtime, and that it calls a `make` method to initialise the module.
-So we just need to add something to the `Elm.Native` namespace before the main apps loads (but after the runtime).
+You can see that Elm assumes modules are there at runtime, and that it calls a `make` method to initialise the module.
+To build a native module, we just need to add something to the `Elm.Native` namespace before the main app loads (but after the runtime loads).

 So, here's an example native module called `Logger`: